andrewindeche/brandinfluencerapp/README.md

     "username": "example corp",
     "email": "examplecorp@example.com",
     "password": "securepassword123",
+    "confirmPassword": "securepassword123",
     }

 2. Create Campaign: POST: http://localhost:4000/campaign
     Make sure campaigns are within the correct range in relation to the current date for the campaign to be active.
+    Only brand users can create campaigns
     {
     "title": "Sample Campaign",
     "instructions": "Upload your content.",